 Department of Health Policy and Management, School of Public Health

 Director, Southwest Rural Health Research Center

 About Jane Bolin

 Dr. Bolin is also the co-developer of the Diabetes Education Kiosk (Diosk), a low-literacy, touch screen computer module designed to encourage healthy behavior changes and self-management of health.
-She served as PI and co-PI on several Cancer Prevention and Research Institute of Texas (CPRIT) grants studying cancer screenings for uninsured and low-income Texans and a Center for Disease Control Prevention Research Center grant to examine diabetes self-management.
+She served as PI and co-PI on several Cancer Prevention and Research Institute of Texas (CPRIT) grants studying cancer screenings for uninsured and low-income Texans and a Centers for Disease Control and Prevention Research Center grant to examine diabetes self-management.

 Dr. Bolin received her Bachelor of Science in nursing from Oregon Health Sciences University (1978), Doctor of Jurisprudence from University of Oregon in 1982 and a doctorate in health services research from Pennsylvania State University in 2002.